Portland, New South Wales: The cement works

-From 1902 cement produced at the "Commonwealth Portland Cement Company" mill helped build up the cities of Sydney, Melbourne, and Canberra.
+From 1902, cement produced at the "Commonwealth Portland Cement Company" mill helped build up the cities of Sydney, Melbourne, and Canberra.
 "Portland cement", a phrase synonymous with high quality cement anywhere in the world, was milled using limestone from onsite quarries and shipped throughout Australia.
 The town of Portland grew up around the Cement Works and the company contributed greatly to the area, building facilities that were needed for employees.
 A bath house, casino, an ice skating rink, Olympic swimming pool, and living quarters were supplied to workers.
 The cement kilns even generated enough energy to power the homes around it.

 The factories of Portland and the surrounding area required the transportation of limestone, coal, and other materials, and to this end, a number of private industrial railways and tramways were constructed.

-Climate and weather
+Climate

 At an altitude of 925 metres above sea level, Portland is the 21st highest town in Australia and classified as a temperate zone.
 Cool winters and warm summers ensure four distinct seasons and snowfalls each winter.